mbarretta/pogano/README.md

 </pre>

 ##Running##
-After building, do
+After building and configuring, do

     $> bin/twic_pgn_builder[.bat]

-When execution is complete, the next id (one plus the last successfully pulled id) will be saved to the `fetchId` property in `twic.properties` so it'll be ready to go for the next run
+When execution is complete, the next id (one plus the last successfully pulled id) will be saved to the `fetchId` property in `twic.properties` so it'll be ready to go for the next run.

+You can also run with CLI args

 ##Scheduleing##
 So you'd like to have TPB run regularly?
 Well, I can't help you much beyond saying use cron or the Windows scheduler.